JJWallis/sunnyside-agency/README.md

 Content over imgs - background overlapping with it (cover size) | solution positioned over the top + fluid img so scaled with it

-Mobile nav - first time with hamburger + diff style of nav | fluid 90% width | 100% width on links for greater touch targets vs padding on container

 Clip-path - to create shape | better to use online tool + limited-ish browser support

-Width of text + appropiate font-size to fill space in grid-items appropiately

-Pseudo els for colour underline trick on links - increase opacity to 1 (alpha chanel of colour) on hover (1st time with effect)
+Pseudo els for colour underline trick on links - increase opacity to 1 (alpha chanel of colour) on hover (1st time with effect - didn't think to use pseudo els at 1st)

-Alignment of quotes in testimonials with flex | classes applied before - debugging practice in browser

 Px width of profile imgs - solution with fixed px vs fluid % for me (lower flex-item at wrap made massive)

-Background position for 4 row imgs at bottom above footer - keeping focus point in view as much as poss
+Background position for 4 row imgs at bottom above footer - keeping focus point in view as much as poss (vs cover + center all the time)

-Hover issues with SVGs at bottom - fill not happening on all areas (Font Awesome NPM package solution - once know how to use NPM!)

-JS:

-Not efficient listening each time browser resized event |